Trump boosts hold on GOP nomination with decisive New Hampshire primary win

 “Haley will likely have to drop out after this.
 She may stick around until South Carolina, but she is just playing out the string,” Smith told Al Jazeera in an email.

-New Hampshire has held the first primary in the US since 1920.
-Experts predicted the state would be markedly more receptive to Haley than other states she will later face.
+New Hampshire has held the first primary in each US presidential election year since 1920.
+Experts predicted the state would be markedly more receptive to Haley than other states she would later face, given its strong base of moderate voters.
 Her next must-win stop will be her home state of South Carolina.

 Christopher Galdieri, a professor at New Hampshire’s Saint Anselm College, said Haley made a “smart move” by using her speech “not so much as a concession but as an opportunity to introduce herself to voters across the country”.

-But Galdieri said it was unclear if that would be enough to keep her campaign going amid Trump’s iron-clad grip on the Republican Party.
+But Galdieri added it was unclear if that would be enough to keep her campaign going amid Trump’s iron-clad grip on the Republican Party.

 “Republicans are so wedded to Donald Trump – they have so wrapped up being a good Republican with being a good Trump supporter – that it’s just really hard for them to shake out of that,” he said.